sluopsy/website/content/authors/admin/_index.md

 title: Sara Lieber
 ---

 I'm a PhD student in the [Social Psychology Program](https://psychology.uoregon.edu/) at the University of Oregon.
-My research focuses on using [psychological interventions to promote environmentally-responsible consumer behaviors](https://saralieb.
+My research focuses on using [psychological interventions to promote environmentally-responsible consumer behaviors](https://github.com/sluopsy/website/raw/main/content/project/Dissertation%20Proposal.pdf).
+I have been teaching undergraduate- and graduate-level statistics courses for nine years.

 {style="text-align: justify;"}